Supergiovane/node-red-contrib-tts-ultimate/README.md

 * See <a href="https://github.com/Supergiovane/node-red-contrib-tts-ultimate/blob/master/CHANGELOG.md">here the changelog</a>

 ## FEATURES
+* **Native Sonos support**: hear the TTS audio directly via Sonos.
+You can also group speakers, set an hailing sound, choose the volume of each speaker etc.
 * **Output audio file**: the node can just create the TTS file to be used by other nodes.
 In this case, you doesn't need to use Sonos as player.
 * **Amazon Voices, Gooogle Translate Voices, Google TTS Voices and Microsoft TTS Azure voices** are all supported, with all avaiables languages and genders.
 * **Automatic grouping** is supported.
 You can group all players you want to play your announcements.